History of Buddhism in India: Early schools of Buddhism

-Strengthening of Buddhism in India

 The early spread of Buddhism

 In the sixth and fifth centuries BC, economic development made the merchant class increasingly important.
-Merchants were attracted to Buddhist teachings, which contrasted with existing Brahmin religious practice.
-The latter focussed on the social position of the Brahmin caste to the exclusion of the interests of other classes.
+Merchants were attracted to Buddhist teachings, which contrasted with existing Brahmin religious practices.
+The latter focused on the social position of the Brahmin caste to the exclusion of the interests of other classes.
 Buddhism became prominent in merchant communities and then spread throughout the Mauryan empire through commercial connections and along trade routes.
 In this way, Buddhism also spread through the silk route into central Asia.